updated on May 10th, 2019

 Orlando isn’t only bustling theme parks.
 While on vacation in the nation’s top tourist spot, make sure you get a chance to sneak away from the crowds and explore the hidden natural world.
 While Florida’s nature boasts beaches and the Everglades on the coastline, you might be surprised to find plenty of natural wonders in the middle of the state as well.

 Enjoy the Beauty of Gardens

-Nearby Winter Park features Mead Botanical Garden, which gives tourists the chance to lose themselves in its 50-acre natural landscape.
+Winter Park, a short drive from Orlando, features Mead Botanical Garden, which gives tourists the chance to lose themselves in its 50-acre natural landscape.
 Opportunities abound to learn about a variety of plants and animals.
 You can observe butterflies and birds, taking in the greenhouse and community garden, or wandering on nature trails past ponds and a lake.
 If you’re looking for something more exciting, visit during one of the site’s festivals, geocaching events, or concerts.

 Get Active in Orlando’s Parks

 Orlando’s (non-theme) parks give visitors the chance to engage in activities while surrounded by nature.
 The array of nearby parks include trails, bodies of water, trees, and picnic spots, giving the opportunity to hike, bike, fish, observe the landscapes, and have a picnic or barbeque.
 Some parks even allow camping.
 Visitors can try Dickson Azalea Park, LaCosta Urban Wetlands, Jay Blanchard Park, and many other city and county parks.

 Rejuvenate in Natural Springs